choisee/basic_react/README.md

 - using contextApi: createContext, ~Context.Provider
 - cache contextApi values using useMemo
 - optimize contextApi re-rendering issues using useMemo, memo
+- use react-router
+- BrowserRouter, HashRouter and DynamicRouteMatching
+- history and this.props.history
+- get queryString using URLSearchParams
+- Switch(v5) / Routes(v6) and exact
+- check npm outdated
+- useLocation, useNavigate

 ------------
 #### Used Commands